 Capital accounts track contributions from, distributions of earnings to, and drawings of owners or others with financial interests in a business entity.
 They can be adapted to suit any type of entity, including sole proprietors, partnerships, companies, trusts, and funds.

-In the Capital Accounts tab, click New Capital Account to define the first member or owner of a capital account:
+In the Capital Accounts tab, click New Capital Account to define a member or owner of a capital account:

 Click Create to save.